ElliotFriesenCode/Health-AI/README.md

 How it Works:

-USing NLTK and a fuzzy search, this api extracts symptoms from a patients description.
+Using NLTK and a fuzzy search, this api extracts symptoms from a patients description.
 Then it utilizes a random forest classifier to predict conditions and medicines.
 The dataset used for this project is from a variety of resources such as WebMD and MayoClinic